topfunky/katacoda-dev/consul-connect/step4.md

 Back at the [Consul Web UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/) in the Intentions menu, click the blue "Create" button to create an additional intention.

-This intention will `allow` communication from `dashboard` to `counting`.
+This intention will `allow` communication from the source `dashboard` service to the destination `counting` service.
 Find `dashboard` in the first pulldown, then find `counting` in the second pulldown.
 Select `allow` below.
 Optionally add a description.

 Click "Save".